Noqturnally/nyu-self/README.md

 ### What if i get ImportError : cannot import _ctypes from COMTYPES

 This error pops up mostly because you are using a linux system, COMTYPES doesnt support linux

+### What if i want to add more commands, How do i do so